What Can Dogs Not Eat? 15 Foods Poisonous To Dogs

 Products made from peanuts, on the other hand, are generally OK for dogs to eat in moderation.
 Natural peanut butter with no salt or sweetener added is a great treat for dogs.
 Smear peanut butter on a favorite chew toy and watch your pup enjoy a bit of doggie heaven.

 It’s risky for humans and dogs to eat wild mushrooms if you aren’t 100% certain about the type of mushroom.
 Some mushrooms, notably the frighteningly-named death cap mushroom, are toxic for people and pets.
+Similarly, other household products in your garden (like snail bait) can be toxic for dogs.

 Never let your dog eat wild mushrooms when you are outdoors hiking or exploring.
 It’s just too risky unless you are the world’s foremost expert on mushroom identification.